 Pastoral Takeaways:

-Pastorally, you can not hide that the church is called to care for those who are grieving.
+Pastorally, one can not hide that the church is called to care for those who are grieving.
 The New Testament lifts up this notion of communal support, as Jesus instructs us to "unbind" one another from the constraints of sorrow and fear of death.
 The church must be a place of healing, above all else.
 Ultimately pointing to the promise of resurrection hope in the midst of people’s mourning.
 The church can remind individuals that, through Christ's resurrection, death does not have the final word.
 By unbinding one another from grief, we not only honor the emotional journeys of those grieving but we also participate in the larger narrative of hope and redemption that God plans for all creation.
 When we provide healing, we are creating the peaceable kingdom on earth.
 God calls us to be stewards of both creation and community, serving as the image of the goodness of God’s design for a harmonious existence among all living beings.
 So may we, the church members, continue to support one another in our grief journeys, embracing both the sorrow and joy that comes with loving relationships and ultimately reflecting God's infinite love in all that we do.

 BIBLIOGRAPHY